umbraco/UmbracoDocs/15/umbraco-cms/fundamentals/backoffice/property-editors/built-in-umbraco-property-editors/rich-text-editor-tinymce/README.md

 ## [Blocks](rte-blocks.md)

-Use Blocks to define specific parts which can be added as part of the markup of the Rich Text Editor.
+Use Blocks to define specific parts that can be added as part of the markup of the Rich Text Editor.

 ## [Plugins](rte-plugins.md)